The Tri-X Mystique

 The girl putting on make-up is on camera flash shot at 400 iso. (putting on lipstick) Nikon F5, 50mm lens.
 The image below is 120 Tri-X shot in natural light. (no flash, no fill) Rolleiflex 6008, 80mm Zeiss.
 As you can see, it responds well in just about every condition.
 Although I use HC-110 now, these were just developed normally with Kodak D-76.

 Again, no filter was used, and only daylight.
 I guess you can say this is a typical Kodak Tri-X film output in terms of contrast when shot at it’s native 400 iso.
 Probably 1999.

 Always Nice Contrast – High or Low

-Contrast was increased with paper, not film.
-But I suppose you can call it a typical Tri-X output using strobes and red or yellow filter.
-I prefer to control contrast in the darkroom, but lenses used, filters used and the ambient scene will attribute to that contrast on the negative itself.
+Almost an infinite dynamic range!
+Ok, maybe “infinite” is a bit much.
+And nice contrast even when pushed or pulled.
+Although I prefer controlling contrast in the darkroom.
+But I suppose you can see a typical Tri-X output in all lighting situations.
+But lenses used, filters used and the ambient scene will attribute to that contrast on the negative itself to some degree.
 All in all, Kodak Tri-X film has always come through in a pinch.
 Push it, pull it,…it always seems to behave well.
 I call it the “taffy of films”.
 Buying in bulk can save a lot of money.
 However, I’ve also used expired and have had no problems.
 But with that,…”you pays your money, and you takes your chances”.
 Find Kodak Tri-X